h2zero/esp-nimble-cpp/docs/Improvements_and_updates.md

     uint16_t two;
     uint32_t four;
     uint64_t eight;
-    float    fl;
+    float    flt;
 }myStruct;

     myStruct.one = 1;
     myStruct.two = 2;
     myStruct.four = 4;
     myStruct.eight = 8;
-    myStruct.fl = 1234.56;
+    myStruct.flt = 1234.56;

     pCharacteristic->setValue(myStruct);
  ```
-This will send the defined struct to the recieving client when read or notification sent.
+This will send the struct to the recieving client when read or a notification sent.

 NimBLECharacteristic::getValue now takes an optional timestamp parameter which will update it's value with
 the time the last value was recieved.
 In addition an overloaded template has been added to retrieve the value